Yorebridge House

 Family friendly accommodation:

-Greenwich can serve as a family room, with the lounge transforming into a second bedroom with up to 3 extra beds.
-The lounge area in The Barn also has a sofabed for 2 additional guests; kids will love the PlayStation 3 in the latter, and its kitchenette may come in handy for preparing children's snacks.
+The best room for families in the main hotel is Greenwich, as the living area transforms into a second bedroom with up to 2 extra beds.
+The lounge area in The Barn also has a sofabed for 2 additional guests and its kitchenette may come in handy for preparing children's snacks; just be prepared to walk 5 minutes to the hotel.

 Cots Available, Extra Beds Available